 health page also provides useful information for travellers on staying healthy.

 Many pharmaceutical products for sale in Myanmar are counterfeit.
-You should bring adequate supplies of your medications for the duration of your stay.
-You should also carry a copy of your prescription, a letter from your doctor and carry all medication in its original packaging.
+Bring adequate supplies of your medications for the duration of your stay.
+Carry a copy of your prescription, a letter from your doctor and keep all medication in its original packaging.

 The mosquito-borne diseases malaria, dengue fever, chikungunya fever and Japanese encephalitis are endemic in many areas of Myanmar.
 Take measures to avoid mosquito bites, including using insect repellent at all times, wearing long, loose-fitting, light-coloured clothing and ensuring your accommodation is mosquito proof.